Muhammad Ali: Chamberlain challenge and Ellis fight

-Fights against Quarry, Patterson, Foster and Norton
+Fights against Quarry, Patterson, Foster, Bugner and Norton

-After the loss to Frazier, Ali fought Jerry Quarry, had a second bout with Floyd Patterson and faced Bob Foster in 1972, winning a total of six fights that year.
-In 1973, Ken Norton broke Ali's jaw while giving him the second loss of his career.
-After initially considering retirement, Ali won a controversial decision against Norton in their second bout.
+After Ellis, Ali fought Jerry Quarry, had a second bout with Floyd Patterson, and faced Bob Foster in 1972, winning a total of six fights that year.
+During two bouts he had in 1973 with Joe Bugner and Ken Norton, he wore a "People's Choice" robe given to him by Elvis Presley, who in later years Ali revealed became one of his "close, personal" friends.
+In 1973, before his fight with Norton, Tom Cushman, a boxing writer for the Philadelphia Daily News, said Ali was "gloriously overconfident" and didn't consider Norton "a threat at all".
+But during the fight, either in the second round according to most press reports, or the final round according to Norton, Norton broke Ali's jaw and inflicted by decision the second loss of his career.
+After considering retirement, Ali won a controversial decision against Norton in their second bout.
 This led to a rematch with Joe Frazier at Madison Square Garden on January 28, 1974; Frazier had recently lost his title to George Foreman.

 Second fight against Joe Frazier

 Ali was strong in the early rounds of the fight, and staggered Frazier in the second round.
 Referee Tony Perez mistakenly thought he heard the bell ending the round and stepped between the two fighters as Ali was pressing his attack, giving Frazier time to recover.
 However, Frazier came on in the middle rounds, snapping Ali's head in round seven and driving him to the ropes at the end of round eight.
 The last four rounds saw round-to-round shifts in momentum between the two fighters.
 Throughout most of the bout, however, Ali was able to circle away from Frazier's dangerous left hook and to tie Frazier up when he was cornered, the latter a tactic that Frazier's camp complained of bitterly.
 Judges awarded Ali a unanimous decision.